SylphAI-Inc/AdalFlow/docs/source/use_cases/classification.rst

 Classification Optimization
 =============================

-Classification is one of the widely used tasks in NLP.
+Classification is one of the most widely used tasks in NLP.
-Be able to optimize the GenAI based classification can help developers to quickly develop a well-performing model.
+Optimizing GenAI-based classification can help developers quickly create a well-performing model.
-In the longer term, this model can help bootstrap the training of a cheaper and classification model.
+In the long term, this model can also help bootstrap the training of a more cost-effective classification model.

 .. figure:: /_static/images/classification_training_map.png